sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 strengthened, with more consideration for the current state that big tech companies have brought about.

-## Who Supports Tools and Technologies for Social Science Research?
+## Who Supports Tools and Technologies for Social Science Research

 Over one hundred of the tools in our list were developed within university research projects, by dedicated communities, consortia, or